medriid/calculus-calculator/replit.md

-# Men's Calculusator - Advanced Mathematical Calculator
+# Med's Calculusator - Advanced Calculus Calculator

 ## Overview

-Men's Calculusator is a sophisticated web-based scientific calculator application that provides advanced mathematical computation capabilities including derivative and integral calculations.
-The application features a modern dark-themed UI built with React and TypeScript, offering both basic arithmetic operations and complex mathematical functions.
+Med's Calculusator is a sophisticated web-based scientific calculator application that provides advanced calculus computation capabilities including derivative and integral calculations.
+The application features a modern monochrome UI built with React and TypeScript, offering both basic arithmetic operations and comprehensive mathematical functions with a sleek black, grey, and white aesthetic.

 ## System Architecture